- Why you need the right people and processes in place before making an acquisition.

 You should only consider growth through acquisition once you understand the ROI of internal capital allocation and you know that it’s below 100% per year.

-Put more plainly, you should only consider growth through acquisition once you understand the ROI of internal capital allocation and you know that it’s below 100% per year.
+Put more plainly, you should only consider growth through acquisition once you understand the ROI of internal capital allocation and know it’s below 100% per year.

 Avoid “Deal Fever”

-The purpose of the questions above is to help business owners avoid acting too rashly.
-It can happen to the most systematic and rational business owners out there: they get so excited by the prospect of rapid growth that they don’t stop to think about whether their business can support it or whether it’s necessary.
+The questions above aim to help business owners avoid acting too rashly.
+It can happen to the most systematic and rational business owners out there: they get so excited by the prospect of rapid growth that they don’t stop thinking about whether their business can support it.

-If you do have the systems in place, the people to oversee the endeavor, and you’ve proven that your business can’t grow organically through proper cash allocation, then it’s probably time to pursue an acquisition.
+If you do have the systems in place, the people to oversee the endeavor, and you’ve proven that your business can’t grow organically through proper cash allocation.
+It’s probably time to pursue an acquisition.
 But even if all of these points are true, don’t let the excitement of the deal blind you to the facts.

 We often see people who are so excited for a deal to happen that they will ignore their own due diligence, relying on their gut to make decisions.
 This is why having a well-defined investment thesis is so important, even if you’re pursuing an acquisition for growth purposes.